Crochet beanie “Boel”

 Here's how to do it

-This beanie is easy to adjust in size, making the pattern suitable for all ages! /Rebecca
+This beanie is easy to adjust in size, making the pattern suitable for all ages!
+If you like a more dense beanie then use crochet hook 6 mm /Rebecca

 Start: Begin by making a slip knot/loop: take the end of the yarn and wrap it around your fingers twice.
 Use your crochet hook to pull the inner yarn under the outer yarn to create a loop.
 Tighten the knot and insert your hook into the loop.